Britain’s house price hotspots that are bucking the market cooldown revealed

 Halifax said rises in house prices were recorded in more than 70 areas.

-With its rugged landscapes, including swathes of the Brecon Beacons, Powys in Wales topped the list, recording annual house price growth of 17.4%.
+With its rugged landscapes, including swathes of the Brecon Beacons, Powys in Wales topped the list, recording annual house price growth of 17.4 per cent.

-Home to the Lincolnshire Wolds, East Lindsey is the area of England with the strongest property price inflation over the last year (13.3%).
+Home to the Lincolnshire Wolds, East Lindsey is the area of England with the strongest property price inflation over the last year (13.3 per cent).

 Flanking the east coast of Lincolnshire, it features the beaches of Skegness, Mablethorpe and Sutton-on-Sea.

-Rounding off the top three is Moray, which has seen the biggest increase in house prices in Scotland over the last year (10.7%).
+Rounding off the top three is Moray, which has seen the biggest increase in house prices in Scotland over the last year (10.7 per cent).

 Another largely rural area, it features an array of golf courses and whisky distilleries and takes in part of the Cairngorms National Park.